vishnuhq/peer-tutor-connect/README.md

 # Peer-Tutor Connect

 A web-based peer tutoring platform that connects students for instant academic help within their enrolled courses.
-Built as part of the CS545 Human-Computer Interaction course project.
+Built as part of the CS 545 Human-Computer Interaction course project.

 ## Table of Contents